The holistic and embodied approach to Counselling

 About Jennifer Horsfall

-I have specialist training in working with intimacy and sexual issues that arise within couples.
-My expertise also include working with trauma, work related … Read more
+I have specialist training and skills in working with intimacy and sexual issues that arise within couples and individuals.

 Located in Cheltenham and Tetbury.